 Residential landscaping with boulders can draw the attention of visitors to the beauty of your home's landscape.
 You may have invested a lot in your home's exterior environment, and using landscaping boulders is an excellent way to give your curb appeal a refined, polished look.

 Planning will cover everything from the styles you want to achieve to how you want to source your boulders and how you aim to transport them to your site.
-You may want to consider a professional landscape company or landscaper that also covers the transportation of boulders for landscape.
+You may want to consider a professional landscape company or landscaper that also covers the transportation of boulders for the landscape.

 This is one trick to residential landscaping with boulders – always use big rocks for landscaping.
 Here are two reasons why:

-Landscaping boulders must go deep into the earth.
+Landscaping rocks and boulders must go deep into the earth.
 This allows them to sit well without shifting dangerously over time and also gives a natural, long-lasting look.
 The size and shape of a boulder will determine how deep it needs to go into the ground.

-There is a lot you can do with boulders in landscaping, and one of them is building levels or creating elevations.
+There's a lot you can do with boulders in landscaping, and one of them is building levels or creating elevations.